Chapter 6

 As an account holder, you have to trust the exchange that they have their act together and keep your funds safe enough.
 In a sense, this is not really that different from the traditional banking system.
 Money is stored at banks and people trust their bank with safe-keeping their money, with a key difference being government guarantees - but that is another topic.
 Keeping crypto assets on an exchange therefore comes with what is called a counter-party risk, which you need to understand and take into account when deciding how to store your crypto.

 Another concerning issue with crypto exchanges is their regular outages.
 Typically, when access to a crypto exchange is most demanded (in times of market stress or even outright market crashes) you will find that more than one crypto exchange is down, making it impossible for you to deposit or withdraw funds.
-This becomes particularly challenging if you operate leverage and need to meet a looming margin call, as one of the recent examples showed with millions of dollars in damage.
+This becomes particularly challenging if you operate leverage and need to meet a looming margin call, as this example showed with millions of dollars in damage.
 These regular crypto exchange outages lasting sometimes several hours are quite disturbing and cast a bad light on the industry.
 If traditional banks would do the same and suddenly suspended transfers and withdrawals, there would likely be instant riots in the streets.

 In the end, whether to store crypto assets on an exchange always boils down to how much one trusts a particular exchange as well as a proper benefit-risk assessment by weighing security and convenience.
 For a trader needing quick and swift access to the markets at all times, storing a bigger amount of crypto assets on an exchange might be a necessity.
 In order to avoid having to trust one entity only, a trader can also have his coins spread over multiple crypto exchanges.
 This way, trust can be diversified and is not based on one single counter-party.
 A long-term holder though (aka "hodler") might be much better off not storing coins on a crypto exchange and keeping them in self-custody.